 As a bassoonist, Dr. Polisi has performed extensively in the United States as both soloist and chamber musician.
 In addition to performing with faculty and students in concerts at The Juilliard School, he has participated in a benefit concert at the Vivian Beaumont Theater for the Chamber Music Society of Lincoln Center, and in chamber performances in Weill Recital Hall at Carnegie Hall and Lincoln Center’s Alice Tully Hall.
 He first studied with his father, the late William Polisi, a distinguished musician who was principal bassoonist of the New York Philharmonic and a Juilliard faculty member for thirty years.
 Joseph Polisi continued his performance studies throughout his college years.
 He has written many scholarly and educational articles for professional journals, is a frequent speaker on arts and education issues, has produced several sound recordings, primarily focusing on contemporary American music, and has recorded a solo album of twentieth-century bassoon music for Crystal Records.
-He is the author of two books published by Amadeus Press – The Artist as Citizen, was published by Amadeus Press in January 2005.
-His most recent book, American Muse: The Life and Times of William Schuman (2008).
+He is the author of two books published by Amadeus Press – The Artist as Citizen (2005), and American Muse: The Life and Times of William Schuman (2008).
 In 2016 Amadeus Press published a revised edition of The Artist as Citizen, and Beijing Normal University Press released a Chinese edition, titled The Artist as Leader, in China.